 - 430.216 Report to Legislative Assembly.
-(1) The Department of Human Services shall report to each odd-numbered year regular session of the Legislative Assembly: - (a) On the safety of individuals receiving developmental disability services including, but not limited to: - (A) The average turnover of direct care workers in service settings. - (B) A summary of the training provided by the department or its contractors to direct care workers in service settings. - (C) A summary of the core competencies required of direct care workers in service settings by the state for licensing or certification. - (D) A summary of the average wages of direct care workers in service settings, presented by type of services provided. - (E) The number of complaints of abuse filed as required by ORS 430.765 and received by the department under ORS 430.743, reported by type of allegation. - (F) The number of direct care workers in service settings who were subject to criminal or civil action involving an individual with a developmental disability. - (G) The number of deaths, serious injuries, sexual assaults and rapes alleged to have occurred in service settings. - (b) A schedule of all license fees and civil penalties established by the department by rule pursuant to ORS 441.995, 443.455 and 443.790. - (2) The department shall provide the report described in subsection (1)(a) of this section to the appropriate legislative committees, the Oregon Council on Developmental Disabilities and to the agency designated to administer the state protection and advocacy system under ORS 192.517. - (3) As used in this section, "service settings" means any of the following that provide developmental disability services: - (a) An adult foster home as defined in ORS 443.705;
+(1) The Department of Human Services shall report to each odd-numbered year regular session of the Legislative Assembly: - (a) On the safety of individuals receiving developmental disability services including, but not limited to: - (A) The average turnover of direct care workers in service settings. - (B) A summary of the training provided by the department or its contractors to direct care workers in service settings. - (C) A summary of the core competencies required of direct care workers in service settings by the state for licensing or certification - (D) A summary of the average wages of direct care workers in service settings, presented by type of services provided. - (E) The number of complaints of abuse filed as required by ORS 430.765 and received by the department under ORS 430.743, reported by type of allegation. - (F) The number of direct care workers in service settings who were subject to criminal or civil action involving an individual with a developmental disability. - (G) The number of deaths, serious injuries, sexual assaults and rapes alleged to have occurred in service settings. - (b) A schedule of all license fees and civil penalties established by the department by rule pursuant to ORS 443.455 and 443.790. - (2) The department shall provide the report described in subsection (1)(a) of this section to the appropriate legislative committees, the Oregon Council on Developmental Disabilities and to the agency designated to administer the state protection and advocacy system under ORS 192.517.

-- (b) A residential facility as defined in ORS 443.400: - (c) A location where home health services, as defined in ORS 443.005, are received by a resident; - (d) A location where in-home care services, as defined in ORS 443.305, are received by a resident; and - (e) A domiciliary care facility as defined in ORS 443.205.
-[2009 c.837 $\$4;\ 2009$ c.828 $\$79;\ 2011$ c.9 $\$60;\ 2011$ c.545 $\$54;\ 2013$ c.36 \$29]
+- (3) As used in this section, "service settings" means any of the following that provide developmental disability services: - (a) An adult foster home as defined in ORS 443.705; - (b) A residential facility as defined in ORS 443.400; - (c) A location where home health services, as defined in ORS 443.014, are received by a resident; - (d) A location where in-home care services, as defined in ORS 443.305, are received by a resident; and - (e) A domiciliary care facility as defined in ORS 443.205.
+[2009 c.837 §4; 2009 c.828 §79; 2011 c.9 §60; 2011 c.545 §54; 2013 c.36 §29; 2017 c.679 §37]